dronatoo21/dronatoo21/README.md

   </a>
 </p><br />

-## :eyes: Current overview
+## :bookmark: Current overview

-### 🔭 I’m working - In Programming Hero.
-### 🌱 I’m exploring - Advance motion graphics for web.
+### 🌱 I’m exploring - New technologies for web.
 ### 👯 I’m looking - To collaborate on open source projects.
 ### 🤔 I’m trying - To help people learn web development.
-### ⚡ Fun fact - I love to make complex origami and I can speak 5 languages.

 <br />